 Hot and sour soup is made with mushrooms, bamboo shoots, eggs, and ginger in chicken broth.
 It also contains vinegar and spices, which add the hot and sour components to the dish.

 On the other hand, egg drop soup is made simply with ribbons of cooked egg in chicken broth.
-However, takeout versions may be highly processed and contain additives.

-Both soups are low in calories — containing only 65–90 calories per 1 cup (240 mL) serving — and you can make them even healthier by avoiding the fried lo mein noodles that are often offered as a topping (
+Both soups are low in calories — containing only 65–90 calories per 1-cup (240 mL) serving — and you can make them even healthier by avoiding the fried lo mein noodles that are often offered as a topping (

 Because it’s full of vegetables and lean chicken, it’s relatively low in calories.
-However, the chicken provides plenty of protein, making it a filling dish.
+Furthermore, the chicken provides plenty of protein, making it a filling dish.
 One cup (216 grams) contains only 160 calories while offering 15 grams of protein (

 Chicken and broccoli is similar to beef and broccoli, consisting of chicken and broccoli stir-fried in a light sauce.